 Please submit your LLU application and supporting documents early!
 LLU must have time to process all necessary immigration documents and send them to you for your visa application.
 Governmental papers take time.
-Please be sure to apply early and have your transcripts and evaluation sent early so we will have time to offer an acceptance and then follow the standard immigration procedures to get you here before your classes begin.
+Please be sure to apply early and have your transcripts and evaluation sent early.
+This gives us time to offer an acceptance.
+Then, follow the standard immigration procedures to get you here before your classes begin.

 Courses at Loma Linda University are taught in English and proficiency of the language is a requirement.
 Lectures are often delivered at a rapid rate and note taking is expected.
 Term papers, theses, and exams are expected to be written in clear and correct English.
 Therefore, it is necessary for the prospective student to possess a high proficiency in the English language.

-Regardless of nationality or citizenship, an applicant whose native language is not English or whose secondary education has been given outside the U.S. is required to pass the TOEFL, the IELTS, or their equivalents.
+Regardless of nationality or citizenship, an applicant whose native language is not English or whose secondary education has been given outside the U.S. is required to pass one of the following:

 NOTE: As a reminder, all visa applicants are required to have a personal verbal interview with a visa officer.
 If the interviewing officer feels that the level of English communications is inadequate for the level of study, they will deny the visa.
 Therefore, this waiver has consequences when not taken seriously.